BoidCMS/boidcms.github.io/folder.md

 ```

 ## `app/`
-This is the main folder of the BoidCMS, it stores the core file of the system and admin view.
-You should not edit any file in this folder, write custom plugin or add `functions.php` to the current theme instead.
+This is the BoidCMS's main folder, which stores core file and admin view.
+You should not edit any files in this folder; instead, write [custom plugins](/plugins/) or add to the current theme a `functions.php` file.

 ## `data/`
-This folder is created during the first time visit to the website, it is used to store the database file `database.json` and `debug.log` file.
-**This folder is protected** by default, developers should use this folder to store data.
+This folder is created during the first time visit to the website, used to store the database file and debug log file. **The folder is protected** by default; developers should use this folder for storing data.

 ## `media/`
-This folder is created during the first time visit to the website, it is used to store uploaded media files.
+This folder is created during the first time visit to the website, and it's used to store uploaded media files.

 ## `plugins/`
-All the plugins reside inside this folder.
+All the plugins are stored inside this folder.

 ## `themes/`
-All the themes should be uploaded inside this folder.
+All the themes are stored inside this folder.